ctuning/ck-quantum/README.md

 $ export PYTHONPATH=$PWD/ck:$PYTHONPATH
 ```

-You can also install CK via PIP with sudo to avoid setting up environment variables yourself:
+You can also install CK via `pip` with `sudo` to avoid setting up environment variables yourself:

 ```
 $ sudo pip install ck